enzodiaz25/The-7-Tasks/README.md

-# The-7-Tasks
+# The 7 Tasks
 7 GUI challenges made in ReactJS.
-Each one being more complex than the previous one.
-You can read the challenges rules here: [Eugen Kiss - 7 GUI Tasks](https://eugenkiss.github.io/7guis/tasks/)
+You can read the rules for the challenges here: [Eugen Kiss - 7 GUI Tasks](https://eugenkiss.github.io/7guis/tasks/)

 ## First challenge: Counter (not commited yet)